CompNet/SignedCentrality/README.md

 * Download this project from GitHub

   You also need to retrieve the data from Figshare.
 Download and untar `Input Signed Networks.tar.gz` and `Evaluation Results.tar.gz`.
 Place the contents of them into folders `in` and `output`, respectively.
-Finally, configure the input parameters in `src/main.py` and then run it.
+Finally, configure the input parameters in `src/main.py` and then run it inside the folder `src`.